neil7057/pjl_host_system/README.md

 ### Common Pages
 -   Landing page image
     *   The first page is the index or home page.
-    *   For visitors,
-    *   For users,
-    *   This will help to immediately show the visitor/user what the website is about.
+    *   For visitors and registered users, This will help to immediately show what the website is about.

 -   <details><summary>Landing Page - all</summary>
     <img src="leos_oreos\docs\images\screens\ss-home-page.png">